clicon/clixon-docs/pagination.rst

 ..
 This is a comment

-Pagination and scrolling is the technique of showing large amount of data in smaller chunks. pagination was introduced in Clixon 5.3.
+Pagination and scrolling is the technique of showing large amount of data in smaller chunks.
+Pagination was introduced in Clixon 5.3.
+Expect further development and changes.

 Overview
 --------